-Entirely handmade, the crocus sativus flowers are harvested delicately.
+Entirely handmade, the harvest of crocus sativus flowers is delicate.
 The flower is fragile and must be handled with care before being placed in a basket.

 Once the flowers have been harvested, the saffron pistils must be removed and dried before they become mouldy.
-It takes 40 hours of work to grow one kilogram of saffron.
+It takes 40 hours of work to grow one kilo of saffron.

-David Vanille's opinion: Saffron pistil is a rare spice with a unique fragrance.
+David Vanille's opinion : Saffron pistil is a rare spice with a unique fragrance.
 I have chosen to offer you saffron pistil in reference to the flower from which it comes from.
-As India has integrated the cultivation of saffron in its agricultural traditions, I wanted to offer you a variety of saffron harvested in the respect of these traditions.
+India having integrated the culture of saffron in its agricultural traditions, I wanted to offer you a variety of saffron harvested in the respect of these traditions.

-The origins of saffron date back well before the Roman Empire.
+The origins of saffron date back to long before the Roman Empire.
 Its cradle of origin is Greece.
 The first traces of its existence date back more than 5,000 years.
-There are also traces of it in the collection of the Chinese emperor Chen Nong, in 2700 BC.
+We also find traces of it in the collection of the Chinese emperor Chen Nong, in 2700 BC.

 Saffron was also used for its pigments, especially in the colouring of fabrics or accessories, often with religious significance.

-To increase their production, Cretan saffron producers have selected plants with the longest pistils.
-It was during the Bronze Age period, 3000 to 1000 BC, that a hybrid plant Crocus sativus, our current domestic saffron, appeared.
+To increase their production, Cretan saffron producers selected plants with the longest pistils.
+It was during the Bronze Age period, 3000 to 1000 BC, that a hybrid plant, Crocus sativus, our current domestic saffron, appeared.

-Did you know that? : France is a former major saffron producer.
-In the XVIIIth and XiXth centuries, Boyne was known to be the saffron capital of the world and was responsible for setting market prices.
+Did you know that?
+France is a former major producer of saffron.
+In the 18th and 10th centuries, Boynes was known as the world capital of saffron and was responsible for setting market prices.
 In fact, it was France that imported saffron to Italy.
 They are also the originators of the recipe for saffron risotto, a dish made at the coronation of Napoleon I in Milan in 1805.

 Today, the world production of saffron amounts to 300 tons per year.
 The biggest producers of saffron are :